 BSO's Public Information Office Staff Bios

 Veda Coleman-Wright joined the Broward Sheriff's Office in May 1996 as a public information officer.
 In January 2006 she was promoted to senior public information officer.
-Sheriff Scott Israel promoted her to the PIO manager on Jan.
-26, 2013.
+Sheriff Scott Israel promoted her to PIO manager on Jan.
+26, 2013, followed by a title change to the director of the Public Information Office on June 14, 2014.

-Veda is a 2012 graduate of BSO’s Institute for Criminal Justice Studies’ Executive Leadership Program at Nova Southeastern University.
-She is a founding member of the South Florida Chapter of the National Black Public Relations Professionals.
+Veda is a 2015 graduate of Leadership Broward Class XXXIII.
+In 2012, she successfully completed BSO’s Institute for Criminal Justice Studies’ Executive Leadership Program at Nova Southeastern University.
+She is a founding member of the South Florida Chapter of the National Black Public Relations Society.
 Veda has received several awards and accommodations.
 In 2010, she was honored by Success South Florida magazine as one of the 50 Most Powerful Black Professionals.
 In 2008, she was recognized for her contributions, leadership and service to the South Florida community in the area of community empowerment by the Zeta Rho Omega Chapter of Alpha Kappa Alpha Sorority, Inc.

-A native of Augusta, Georgia, Veda has lived in Broward County since 1972, is married and has two sons.
+Veda is an active member of the New Mount Olive Baptist Church in Fort Lauderdale, serving in the Drama Ministry.
+A native of Augusta, Georgia, she has lived in Broward County since 1972, is married and has two sons.

 Senior Public Information Officer